 Student Financial Aid Details

-Though the athletics programs at Davidson County Community College are fairly nascent, the school has already become part of the National Junior College Athletic Association (NCJAA), fielding a men’s team in basketball and a women’s team in volleyball since 2007.
-Both teams compete in the NCJAA’s Division III, Region 10 (as a Division III school, there are no athletic scholarships available at Davidson County Community College).
+Athletics are not a large focus of this school, however it has become part of the National Junior College Athletic Association (NCJAA), fielding a men’s team in basketball and a women’s team in volleyball since 2007.
+Both teams compete in the NCJAA’s Division III, Region 10 (as a Division III school, there are no athletic scholarships available).

 The school’s mascot is known simply as “Storm” and the school’s athletic colors are blue and white.